 School staff may need to open up a conversation with a parent or carer about a range of topics that might be affecting their child’s ability to flourish and achieve in school.

 For example, concerns might arise about:

-- A child’s mental health, wellbeing, progress in school or their safety
+- a child or young person’s mental health, wellbeing, progress in school or their safety

-- Factors in a child’s family or community environment that may be affecting their wellbeing – e.g. risk factors such as family breakdown, being a young carer, or facing discrimination.
+- factors in a child’s family or community environment that may be affecting their wellbeing – e.g. risk factors such as family problems, being a young carer, or facing discrimination

-Whatever the concern, it is important that staff work in partnership with parents and carers to explore what might be challenging a child’s wellbeing, to help find solutions and to signpost them to help and specialist services where necessary.
+Whatever the concern, it is important that staff work in partnership with parents and carers to explore what might be challenging a child or young person’s wellbeing, to help find solutions and to signpost them to help and specialist services where necessary.

 Barriers to opening up a conversation with a parent/carer

 Typical barriers that prevent school staff from starting up conversations with parents/carers include:

 - fears about making things worse

 - concern about the response they will receive, especially when talking about sensitive issues.